wkelongws/HadoopTraining/README.md

 {

-The user names we used before (user1 , user2, ...., user 15) doesn't have access the the public HDFS space.
+The user names we used before (user1 , user2, ...., user 15) don't have access the the public HDFS space.
 We created one new account in the test cluster just functioning as the "team" in the main cluster for this lecture.
-So in this lecture everybody should use username:class and password:hadoop to login to any of the three machines: 10.29.19.6, 10.29.19.10 and 10,29,19,11.
+So in this lecture everybody should use username: **class** and password: **hadoop** to login to any of the three machines: **10.29.19.6**, **10.29.19.10** and **10,29,19,11**.
 I would recommend: user 1-7 should login to 10.29.19.6, user 8-14 should login to 10.29.19.10 and rest shoudl login to 10.29.19.11.

 Then after loging in if you check what's in HDFS now by typing "hdfs dfs -ls", you should see the folder "data_CE650C" which contains all the sample datasets we gona use for in-class exercises.